xKDR/TSFrames.jl/docs/src/demo_finance.md

 adjusted closing prices of both the stocks.
 The join happens by comparing the `Index` values (dates) of the two objects.
-The resulting object contains two columns with exactly the same dates for which both the objects have data, all the other rows are ommitted from the result.
+The resulting object contains two columns with exactly the same dates for which both the objects have data, all the other rows are omitted from the result.

 ```@example e1